TwinUsers/pi-kernel/README.md

 > The `/boot/Module-p4.symvers.xz` file is only included in more recent builds.
 The `/boot/System-p4.map.xz` is supplied in compressed form only in recent builds.

-The current kernel tarball may be downloaded from the link below (or via `wget`, or via the corresponding `bcm2711-kernel-bin` ebuild, per the [instructions following](#installation)):
+The current kernel tarball may be downloaded from the link below (or via `wget`):

 Variant | Version | Most Recent Image
 :--- | ---: | ---:
-Kernel, dtbs, modules and GIC stub | 4.19.106.20200304 | [bcm2711-kernel-4.19.106.20200304.tar.xz](https://github.com/sakaki-/bcm2711-kernel/releases/download/4.19.106.20200304/bcm2711-kernel-4.19.106.20200304.tar.xz)
+Kernel, dtbs, modules and GIC stub | 4.19.102 | [kernel-latest.tar.xz](https://github.com/TwinUsers/pi-kernel/releases/download/4.19.x-64bit/kernel-latest.tar.xz)

-The corresponding kernel configuration (derived via `make bcm2711_defconfig`) may be viewed [here](https://github.com/sakaki-/bcm2711-kernel/blob/master/config).

-> A list of all releases may be seen [here](https://github.com/sakaki-/bcm2711-kernel/releases).

 ## <a name="installation"></a>Installation